Medicine for Brain Tumor

 Medicines can help prevent side effects of brain tumors or certain treatments, including chemotherapy, radiation therapy, and surgery.

 Antiemetics to help control nausea and vomiting.
 There are many options and types of treatment for this.
 Make sure your provider knows if your medicine is not working well for you.

 Antacids to control stomach acid

 Laxatives or stool softeners to treat constipation

-Hormones to replace the ones that your body isn’t producing as a result of treatment or to treat certain types of tumors
+Hormones to replace the ones that your body isn’t making as a result of treatment or to treat certain types of tumors